rust-mobile/cargo-apk/cargo-apk/README.md

 ## Commands

-- `build`: Compiles the current package
+- `build`: Compiles the current rate and packages it into an APK
-- `run`: Run a binary or example of the local package
+- `run`: Run a binary or example of the local package on an attached Android device via `adb`
-- `gdb`: Start a gdb session attached to an adb device with symbols loaded
+- `gdb`: Start a gdb session attached to an `adb` device with symbols loaded

+Invoke `cargo apk help` for a more detailed overview of all available commands and their options (`cargo apk run --help` or `cargo apk help run` for example).

 ## Manifest

 `cargo` supports the `metadata` table for configurations for external tools like `cargo apk`.
-Following configuration options are supported by `cargo apk` under `[package.metadata.android]`:
+The following configuration options are supported by `cargo apk` under `[package.metadata.android]`:

 ```toml
 [package.metadata.android]